-When did you decide you wanted to study molecular biology?
+When did you decide you wanted to study biology?

-Can you tell us about your research experience?
+Can you tell us about any research projects you participated in?

 I'm currently an Initiative for Maximizing Student Development (IMSD) scholar in the Pharmacology & Toxicology Department at MCV.
 As an IMSD scholar, I’m mentored by a current graduate student as well as others in the lab, including the Principal Investigator.
 By interacting with these people, I’ve learned what makes a good researcher.
 This opportunity helps students develop good skills not just for science but for life in general.
 These skills include time management, planning and public speaking.
 This opportunity has also allowed me to grow my network with like-minded individuals and develop a unique work ethic that I can take into any field.
 You also get to learn about your peers and appreciate the different backgrounds that make up the science world.

 Why should students consider biology as a major?

 Students should consider majoring in biology if you have any interest in living organisms or medicine.
 Also, if you're a naturally curious person, you should consider studying biology.